 It is important to remember that the Court can divide assets and debts of either or both parties, meaning that regardless of who “legally” owns the property, or is listed as the responsible party on the debt, the Court can assign the asset or debt to either or both spouses.

 For example, even if a credit card debt is entirely in your spouse’s name, the Court can require both parties to pay off that debt or even assign that debt entirely to you.
 This might be done if the Court determines that the spouse used the card, despite it being in his or her name alone, to purchase groceries for the entire family.

 Even so, just because the Court can equitably distribute an asset does not mean that the Court will distribute that asset.
 Courts are given broad discretion to determine what is fair in any given situation.

-The Three-Step Distribution Process
+The Three-Step Distribution Process in NJ

 In virtually all examples of equitable distribution, the Court must go through the following three-step process.

 Determine What Property Is Eligible for Equitable Distribution

 The equitable distribution statute states that a Court may divide property acquired during the marriage.
 Virtually all property acquired during the marriage is included for consideration, including future interests (such as pensions) and intangible assets (such as trademarks or patents).